telerik/document-processing-docs/libraries/radspreadprocessing/formats-and-conversion/import-and-export-to-excel-file-formats/xlsm/xlsm.md

 If you would like to work with Xlsm files in SpreadProcessing, check the [Using XlsmFormatProvider]({%slug radspreadprocessing-formats-and-conversion-xlsm-xlsmformatprovider%}) article.

-> Currently the Macros are only preserved during import export.
+> Currently the Macros are only preserved during import and export.
 They cannot be executed or changed in the code.